How to Use h1, h2, h3 Tags: H Tag Best SEO Practices

 Don’t Use Headers Just for Formatting

-Search engines may discount if you use headers to make text bigger or bold.
-Use proper HTML tags and CSS for formatting instead.
+Search engines may discount content that uses headers to make text bigger or bolder.
+Instead, use proper HTML code and CSS for formatting.

 By avoiding these mistakes, your use of header tags will be more effective!

-To ensure your header tags are optimized, you must track their effectiveness over time.
+To ensure your headings are correctly used, you must track their effectiveness over time.
 Here are some tips:

 These guidelines will help your pages rank higher and create a better visitor experience.
 Header optimization should be crucial to your ongoing content and SEO strategy.